TheNewC0der-24/Detect-Network-Status/README.md

 |---|---|

 ## Hosted On
-This network detector is hosted on gh-pages, hence accessible anywhere.
+This network detector is hosted on vercel, hence accessible anywhere.

 ## Dependency Installed
 ```